 The Board views the commitment to sustainability and environment, social and governance performance as part of its broader responsibility to clients, shareholders, workplace and the communities in which it operates.
 Every business decision that the Group makes pertaining to growth and profitability is consistent with its social and environmental needs for sustainability.
-The corporate responsibility initiatives undertaken by the Company for the financial year ended 31 December 2015 are disclosed in the Chairman's Statement of this Annual Report.
+The corporate responsibility initiatives undertaken by the Company for the financial year ended 31 December 2016 are disclosed in the Management Discussion and Analysis of this Annual Report.